pc222/office-docs-powershell/skype/skype-ps/skype/Move-CsConferenceDirectory.md

 This can be done by using the Export-CsUserData cmdlet and the ConferenceDirectoryFilter parameter.
 For example, this command backs up conference directory 3 to the file C:\Logs\ConferenceDirectory3.zip:

-`Export-CsUserData -PoolFqdn "atl-cs-001.litwareinc.com" -ConferenceFilterDirectory 3 -FileName "C:\Logs\ConferenceDirectory3.zip"`
+`Export-CsUserData -PoolFqdn "atl-cs-001.litwareinc.com" -ConfDirectoryFilter 3 -FileName "C:\Logs\ConferenceDirectory3.zip"`